 If you were to claim on Bikmo's insurance, they can pay out for any replacement components with no excess and no increase in your premium.
 Get a quote from Bikmo for bicycle insurance here.

 - Bicycles are at a higher risk of theft than cars.
-Each year, there are usually more bicycles stolen each year in the UK than cars, which is all the more surprising considering more people drive their cars more often than most people ride a bicycle.
+There are usually more bicycles stolen in the UK each year than cars, which is all the more surprising considering more people drive their cars more often than most people ride a bicycle.
 This is probably because they are easier to steal than cars, especially if their owners don’t correctly secure them when they are not in use.
 65% of people in 2013 used their bicycle only once per year – and yet rates of theft are still higher.

 - Stolen bicycles are much harder to recover than cars.
 Cars have registration plates which can be tracked by the police, and response from the police to stolen cars is usually relatively good.
 On the other hand, it’s much more difficult to locate a stolen bicycle, and police are sometimes less responsive to bicycle theft than other crimes due to limited resources, which results in just 5% of stolen bicycles returning to their owners.
 There are ways you can protect against this, though: there are GPS trackers available for bicycles, as well as DNA coding kits which leave a uniquely coded DNA particle on your bicycle which can be tracked by the police.

 Insurance companies such as Bikmo, Yellow Jersey and PedalSure provide a DNA coding kit when you take out insurance with them.
 Get a quote from each of them by clicking the link on the company's name.